Integration with Bugs

 Field Description

-Requirement Mapping Which issue types in JIRA are considered as requirements in XStudio.
+Requirement Mapping Which issue types in Jira are considered as requirements in XStudio.

 For instance, New Feature, Improvement and Epic

-Bug Mapping Which issue types in JIRA are considered as bugs in XStudio.
+Bug Mapping Which issue types in Jira are considered as bugs in XStudio.

 For instance, Bug